 The drone is built on an autonomous engine that combines artificial intelligence, robotics and computer vision techniques into one robust system.
-Autonomy isn't just a feature; it's at the very core of the device.
+Autonomy isn't just a feature, but rather it's at the very core of the device.

-Naturally, it needs cameras to do keep an eye out, and to this end the R1 is equipped with 13 cameras around the frame.
-These aren't just for recognizing and mapping the world, but also for capturing video footage, and the Skydio R1 can shoot in 4K at 30 frames per section (fps), or 1080p at 60fps or 30fps.
+Naturally, the R1 needs cameras to keep an eye out, and to this end the drone is equipped with 13 cameras around the frame.
+These aren't just for recognizing and mapping the world, but also for capturing video footage, and the Skydio R1 can shoot in 4K at 30 frames per section (fps), or in 1080p at 60fps or 30fps.

 Battery life is always a big question mark with drones, and the Skydio R1's average flight time/battery life is 16 minutes, five minutes less than the Mavic Air.
-Each unit comes with two batteries, so you can swap and continue flying.
+Each R1 unit does come with two batteries, so you can quickly swap and continue flying.

 The drone runs on a Nvidia Jetson TX1 processor, a 256-core chip built for AI computing.
-It also comes with 64GB of on-board storage, enough to capture a few trails rides and then some.
+It also includes 64GB of on-board storage, enough to capture a few weekends' worth of trails rides, and then some.

-As for speed, the R1 can hit a zippy 25 miles per hour, or 40 kph.
-You'll have eight cinematic modes to choose from, including Orbit, when the drone circles its subject, Side, when the drone tags along beside a moving subject, and Lead, when the drone is in front of a moving subject.
+As for speed, the R1 can hit a zippy 25 miles per hour, or 40kph.
+You'll have eight cinematic modes to choose from, including Orbit, when the drone circles its subject, Side, when the drone tags along beside, and Lead, when the drone is in front of its subject.

 Skydio R1 price and release date

-Despite its nifty flying abilities, it's unlikely the Skydio R1 will break into the mainstream in a big way, at least to start.
+Despite its nifty autonomous abilities, it's unlikely the Skydio R1 will break into the mainstream in a big way, at least to start.

-The drone will almost certainly appeal off the bat to early adopters.
-Potential users could include athletes who want to study their technique from a bird's-eye view, adventurers who've outgrown the GoPro, and filmmakers who want to capture those sweeping cinematic shots without the need for a massive rig.
+The drone will almost certainly appeal to early adopters off the bat.
+Potential users could include athletes who want to study their technique, adventurers who've outgrown the GoPro, and filmmakers who want to capture those sweeping cinematic shots without a massive rig.